opencomputeproject/HWMgmt-OCP-Profiles/HWMgmt/BaselineServiceProfileIntro.md

 }
 ```

-To a new license, perform a `POST` operation on the `LicenseCollection` resource:
+To install a new license, perform a `POST` operation on the `LicenseCollection` resource:

 ```
 POST /redfish/v1/LicenseService/Licenses